En-Be/Linaeyeux_Processing/README.md

 - Small and big
 - Structured and free
 - Moving and still
-- Ephemeral or enduring
+- Ephemeral and persistent
 - Soft and hard
-- Saturated or monochrome
+- Saturated and monochrome
 - Empty and full
 - Rigid and fluid

 All scales have an accompanying random scale

-All controls abstract upwards ie all randomness scales can be controlled individually, or with one slider
+All controls abstract upwards ie all randomness scales can be controlled individually, or with one slider, through using macros

 Emergent significance.
 The percieved combination of scales over time adds up to meaning, like music

-Rewind time.
-When journeying out by moving down, when journeying back by moving up.

 Scales affect the behaviour of objets moving around the canvas

 Tap to add objets

-Objets can have a destination by holding them and dragging it out

-Objets reach their destination at the end of the journey out, then return to their origin on the journey back
+Objets destination defaults to the center of the screen.
+The player can change this by dragging

 Destinations and objets cannot leave the canvas

+Symmetry on x and y

+Rewind time.
+This could be tricky to implement.

-With skill, the player can feel like and orchestra conductor
+With skill, the player can feel like an orchestra conductor

 ## User input